1994–95 FA Women's Premier League Cup

 The 1994–95 FA Women's Premier League Cup was the 4th staging of the FA Women's Premier League Cup, a knockout competition for England's top 36 women's football clubs.

+Due to England's participation in the 1995 World Cup, the FA barred National Division sides from competing in the League Cup.
+This meant reigning champions Arsenal could not defend their trophy.
+Instead, only teams in the Northern and Southern divisions could take part.

 The tournament was won by Wimbledon, who beat Villa Aztecs 2–0 in the final.